He Popped The Question! Now What?

 1. Insure the Ring

 Before anything happens, get a warranty and insurance for your engagement ring!
-It is important to ask about warranty options from the jeweler; a warranty could cover any diamonds/gems that may fall out, the band getting bent, cosmetic damages and cleanings.
-On top of a warranty be certain to insure it as well which provides coverage from theft and losing the ring.
+It is essential to inquire about warranty options from the jeweler; a warranty can cover any diamonds or gems that may fall out, the band becoming bent, cosmetic damage, and cleanings.
+In addition to a warranty, be sure to insure it as well, which provides coverage for theft and loss of the ring.
 Call your insurance company and ask to add the ring as a scheduled personal property (they will need a bill of sale and photos).

 2. Tell Family before Social Media